hebda/GitWatch/README.md

 ### Step 1

-Scrape data from the [GitHub Archive](githubarchive.org).\n runExtractor.sh downloads the json that contains all the events for a given hour. extractor.py processes the json and records the relevant information in text.csv and events.csv.
+Scrape data from the [GitHub Archive](githubarchive.org).

+runExtractor.sh downloads the json that contains all the events for a given hour. extractor.py processes the json and records the relevant information in text.csv and events.csv.
-This process is very slow
+This process is very slow.

 ### Step 2